fermyon/developer/content/spin/sqlite-api-guide.md

 ```bash
 spin up --sqlite "CREATE TABLE IF NOT EXISTS todos (id INTEGER PRIMARY KEY AUTOINCREMENT, description TEXT NOT NULL, due TEXT NOT NULL)"
 ```

+As with runtime operations, this flag uses the [SQLite dialect of SQL](https://www.sqlite.org/lang.html).

 You can provide the `--sqlite` flag more than once; Spin runs the statements (or files) in the order you provide them, and waits for each to complete before running the next.